PRK, LASEK, LASIK, SMILE… What do they all mean?

 The epithelial tissue is the eye’s outermost barrier to the elements.
 It possesses an incredible ability to recover and repopulate its cells after damage.
 The ‘stromal’ tissue of the cornea is the permanent, fibrous layer underneath the epithelium.
 And lastly is the endothelium, the final and the innermost layer of the cornea that is responsible for keeping the cornea clear by pumping water seeping into the stroma out of the cornea.

 In PRK, the outer layer of cells is removed entirely to access the stromal tissue underneath.
 Once the stroma is reshaped and the treatment is complete, the epithelium needs to repopulate the surface.
-The patient wears a soft contact lens to encourage this process.
+The patient wears a soft contact lens to protect the stroma until the epithelium has recovered, which takes about 4-5 days.

 LASEK: Let’s loosen things up